SigmazGFX/MHN-HoneyPot-BlackList-Script/README.md

-BASH File that does the following
+BASH File that does the following:

-extracts IP's from database to csv
+1- extracts IP's from database to csv

-converts csv to txt
+2- converts csv to txt

-Moves text to HTML location
+3- Moves text to HTML location

-Sorts and removes duplicate IP's
+4- Sorts and removes duplicate IP's

-Deletes source txt
+5- Deletes source txt

-Searches for IP that we want to remove (whitlisted)
+6- Searches for IP that we want to remove (whitlisted)

+Use case:

-Create this script as BASH and the add to CRON job to run every 5 minutes and you will have realtime blacklist feed from honeypots
+Create this script as a BASH and then add to a CRON job to run every 5 minutes and you will have realtime blacklist feed from honeypots

+commands to scedule job:

+sudo crontab -e
+add to file
+*/5 * * * * /commandpath/NoDuplicate.sh